-We are anticipating significant job losses in the agricultural sector, which will be a major setback for this Province.
-That is why 44% of participants in our "Work and Skills" programme are drawn from rural areas.
-And that is why we are doing so much to promote South African wine and fruit in new markets such as China and Africa.
-We have also sourced R265-million from other government departments for rural development projects in seven areas such as Murraysburg, Villiersdorp, Matzikamma, Witzenberg, Dysselsdorp and Bitou.
-This investment has created 1,636 job opportunities and 2,905 skills training opportunities.
+Mr Speaker, we are anticipating significant job losses in the agricultural sector, which will be a major setback for this province.
+[Interjections.]
+That is why 44% of participants in our much to promote South African wine and fruit in new markets such as China and Africa.